CoqHott/exceptional-tt/README.md

 - `pointwise A P (ret A t) ≡ P t`
 - `hbind A B (ret A t) f ≡ f t`

+# Compilation

+This requires Coq 8.6.
+If the `COQBIN` variable is correctly set, a `make` invokation should be enough.

 # Use of the plugin

 An effect is described by any module `EFF` containing the above definitions.
 It